 She firmly believes in having one foot in the academy and one foot in the church (both the high liturgical church and the Pentecostal/charismatic movement).
 She believes that the best place for ministers to be is in the academy and the best place for academics to be is in the church, such that theology should impact praxis and praxis should inform theology.
 Being both a minister and an academic, she believes she gets to participate in the best and the most challenging aspects of both worlds.

-She also enjoys spending time with her husband and son, watching professional football and hockey, drinking hot tea, eating chocolate, going to the beach, boogie/body boarding, playing board/strategy games, meeting new people, and hanging out with friends.
+She also enjoys spending time with her husband and son, watching professional football, soccer and hockey, drinking hot tea, eating chocolate, going to the beach, boogie/body boarding, playing board/strategy games, meeting new people, and hanging out with friends.

-Alaine is available for speaking engagements, seminars, conferences, preaching, or teaching, and she can address anything from basic Bible study methods to in-depth studies about scripture, biblical history and culture, the Second Temple Period (sometimes called the Intertestamental Period), the interpretation of the Old Testament/Jewish Scriptures in the the Dead Sea Scrolls and the New Testament, the work of the Spirit in the process of Biblical interpretation, biblical languages, the biblical basis for women in ministry, and the relationship between biblical/extra-biblical literature and current “biblical/spiritual” movies.
+Alaine is available for speaking engagements, seminars, conferences, preaching, or teaching, and she can address anything from basic Bible study methods to in-depth studies about scripture, biblical history and culture, the Second Temple Period (sometimes called the Intertestamental Period), the interpretation of the Old Testament/Jewish Scriptures in the the Dead Sea Scrolls and the New Testament, the work of the Spirit in the process of Biblical interpretation, biblical languages, the biblical basis for women in ministry, the relationship between biblical/extra-biblical literature and current “biblical/spiritual” movies, and connections between the Biblical text and current social concerns.